 Babies are sensitive to rhythm and beat and are often inspired to dance.
 Many of us have stories of our infants and toddlers grooving to music.
 But no, they don’t need baby dance class!
 There is plenty of time for instrumental, voice or dance lessons when a child is older and may be compelled toward a particular music form or instrument.
 And the best way to gauge readiness for lessons is when a child repeatedly initiates a request for them.

-We risk hindering our child’s musical development and his appreciation of music when we push it.
-But when allowed to orchestrate his own musical education by exploring sounds he can create and enjoying sounds that surround him, our baby stays in harmony with the music of his heart.
+We risk hindering our children’s musical development and appreciation of music when we push it.
+But when allowed to orchestrate their own musical education by exploring sounds they can create and enjoying sounds that surround them, our babies stay in harmony with the music of their heart.

 Here’s some music that has created magical moments for my children and me: